Alexandra, New Zealand: Climate

 Alexandra experiences an oceanic climate bordering on a semi-arid climate (Köppen climate classification Cfb/BSk).

-Alexandra is one of the farthest towns from a coastline and experiences warm summers and cold winters compared to the rest of New Zealand, with summer temperatures that can reach the mid 30's °C (mid 90's °F) and winter lows that drop around -8.0 °C most years.
+Alexandra is one of the farthest towns from a coastline and experiences warm summers and cold winters compared to the rest of New Zealand, with summer temperatures that can reach the mid 30's °C (mid 90's °F) and winter lows that drop to around -8.0 °C most years.
 Every year an average of 66 days will exceed 25.0 °C and 92 nights will drop below 0.0 °C. The hottest and coldest temperatures recorded in Alexandra (between 1971 and 2019) are 38.7 °C (recorded on 5 February 2005 and 30 January 2018) and -11.2 °C respectively.

 During times of high pressure, temperature inversions can form, keeping temperatures in Alexandra below freezing all day.

 Alexandra is one of the driest places in the country, often recording fewer than 400 mm of rain each year, the majority of which falls in the summer half of the year.
-The town hold the New Zealand record for the lowest rainfall in one calendar year, recording just 212 mm in 1964.
+The town held the New Zealand record for the lowest rainfall in one calendar year, recording just 212 mm in 1964.